Azure/fleet/docs/howtos/drift-detection.md

     this setting, Fleet will check for drifts periodically; if drifts are found, Fleet will stop applying the resource templates and report in the CRP status.

-* witch to the first member cluster and edit the labels for a second time, effectively introducing a drift in the system.
+* Switch to the first member cluster and edit the labels for a second time, effectively introducing a drift in the system.
 After it's done, switch back to the hub cluster:

     ```sh